Lego Modular Buildings: Assembly Square (2017)

-Downtown Diner
+Downtown Diner (2018)

 Downtown Diner (set number: 10260) is the thirteenth set in the Modular Building line.
 It was released on 1 January 2018 and contains 2480 pieces.
 This building reintroduces the teal color (what Lego calls Bright Blueish Green) that had not been in production since 2008.
 The first level of this building is a 1950s-style diner.
 It has a curved front window, red bar stools, a classic bubbler-style jukebox, soda fountain-equipped counter, and an open-plan kitchen.

-The middle level has a gym with boxing ring, punching bag, and weight training room.
-The upper-level houses a recording studio, complete with vocal booth, mixing desk, and a cabinet for refreshments.
+The middle level has a gym with a boxing ring, punching bag, and weight training room.
+The upper-level houses a recording studio, complete with a vocal booth, mixing desk, and a cabinet for refreshments.

-The façade of the building features pink-and-teal 20th century Art Deco styling with a large pink "DINER" sign.
+The façade of the building features pink-and-teal 20th-century Art Deco styling with a large pink "DINER" sign.
 Though Streamline Moderne style architecture first emerged in the 1930s, this modular has a more 1950s-style color treatment than the general era of previous Modulars (~1930s).
 Other external features include arched linteled windows, balconies, a wrought iron-style exterior staircase, and a detailed sidewalk complete with mailbox, parking meter, flower pots, and the iconic white streetlamp of the Modular collection.
 It is the third Modular set to include a vehicle: a 1950s-style convertible automobile recalling an homage to Elvis Presley's pink Cadillac.
 One of the minifigures also features an Elvis-style of pompadour hairstyle.

 For the first time since 2007's Market Street, the included six minifigures have individual, varied faces rather than the classic Lego smiley faces used in the previous sets.
 Subsequent Modular Buildings continued to use these stylized faces.
 The set measures over 13 in high, 10 in wide and 10 in deep.

-Corner Garage
+Corner Garage (2019)

-Corner Garage (set number: 10264) is the fourteenth modular building and fifth corner building, released in January 2019.
+Corner Garage (set number: 10264) is the fourteenth modular building and the fifth corner building, released in January 2019.
 It has 2569 pieces.
 The building resembles that of a 1950s-style American building, much like the Downtown Diner.
-The ground level has a gas station with fuel pump, kiosk and a vehicle workshop with a roll-up door, vehicle lift, and tire mounter.
-The mid-level has a veterinarian's office owned by a character named "Dr. Jones" with an examination table, fish tank, and a waiting area with sofa.
-The upper level has an apartment with kitchen, TV, sofa, bed, and a staircase that leads to a rooftop terrace with sun lounger, parasol, and flower garden.
-The set also includes a scooter, tow truck, and six minifigures, as well as bunny, parrot, dog, frog and fish pieces.
-Instead of the usual blocky-structure corner buildings offer, the set produces a 45-degree angle cut at the front.
+The ground level has a gas station with a fuel pump, kiosk, and a vehicle workshop with a roll-up door, vehicle lift, and tire mounter.
+The mid-level has a veterinarian's office owned by a character named "Dr. Jones" with an examination table, a fish tank, and a waiting area with a sofa.
+The upper level has an apartment with a kitchen, TV, sofa, bed, and a staircase that leads to a rooftop terrace with a sun lounger, parasol, and flower garden.
+The set also includes a scooter, tow truck, and six minifigures, as well as a bunny, parrot, dog, frog, and fish pieces.
+Instead of the usual blocky-structure corner buildings offered, the set produces a 45-degree angle cut at the front.
 The set measures over 12 in high, 10 in wide, and 10 in deep.